gitHu6-newb/FoldingAtAltitude/README.md

 ```
 "myCloudFolding" is a customizable name for your Resource Group, just remember if you change it, you'll have to change it everywhere else it appears
 ```
-az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --max-price 0.32051 --storage-sku StandardSSD_LRS
+az vm create -n AzureFolding -g myCloudFolding --image debian --generate-ssh-keys --size Standard_NC6s_v2 --priority Spot --max-price 0.30 --storage-sku StandardSSD_LRS
 ```
 "AzureFolding" is the name of the VM, which you also can change. (the above command will take about 2 minutes to process) <br>
-"max-price" sets a limit just in case demand causes a huge spike in pricing, and if passed, will preempt the VM (otherwise you'd be out of credits in 4 days).
-Reasonable pricing is around 22 cents/hr, so worst case scenario if it rides just under the max price all month, make sure you check credits at least once, 24 days after you started to make sure you don't go over the limit the following day if this happens to be the case.
+"max-price" sets a limit just in case demand causes a huge spike in pricing, and if passed, will preempt the VM (otherwise you'd be out of credits in days).
+Reasonable pricing is around 22 cents/hr, so worst case scenario this rides just under the max price all month, so *make sure you check credits at least once, 4 days before your 30-day expiration date to make sure you don't go over the limit.*